zadarastorage/zadara-examples/k8s/rke2/README.md

     * Tag the existing private & public subnets for Load Balancer controller discovery
 * Due to current zCompute limitation, you will need to re-apply Terraform again in order to poplate tags (resource names, etc.)

+Once Terraform is over, you will get the kubeconfig file as an output and you will be able to use it to connect to your Kubernetes cluster :)

 ## Step 4: Calico IPIP (optional)